 The registrar is the official keeper of student academic records.
-The registrar's office, Ryan 205, provides the following services for students: semester course schedules; materials for course registration, including change of registration (add/drop forms); enrollment verification for insurance, for veterans and loan deferment forms, etc. The office also provides all forms required for approval of major, change/drop/add major, minor concentration, certification, application for degree (must be filed by August 1 for students intending to graduate in December, December 1 for students intending to graduate in May and May 1 for students intending to graduate in August).
+The registrar's office, Ryan 205, provides the following services for students: semester course schedules; materials for course registration, including change of registration (add/drop forms); enrollment verification for insurance, for veterans and loan deferment forms, etc. The office also provides all forms required for approval of major, change/drop/add major, minor concentration, certification, application for degree (must be filed by August 1 for students intending to graduate in December, December 1 for students intending to graduate in May and May 1 for students intending to graduate in May and May 1 for students intending to graduate in August).
 All Registrar Office forms can be found on the main Registrar website or by visiting the student MyFontbonne website.